N8-CIR/TORs/steering_group.md

 attendance.

 The membership and the Terms of Reference of the Steering Group will be reviewed annually.
-Members of the community may put themselves forward as the Steering Group member for their institution (if it is a partner) through a link on the N8 CIR Governance website page but only their institution may appoint.
+Members of the community may put themselves forward as the Steering Group member for their institution (if it is a partner) by emailing enquiries@n8cir.org.uk, but only their institution may appoint.

 ## Responsibilities
 Each Steering Group member should: